From the pastor’s Desk

-Twenty-Sixth Sunday in Ordinary Time
+Twenty-Fifth Sunday in Ordinary Time

 The rectory office is open from:

-Friday we are open from 9:00 a.m. until 1 p.m. and from 2 p.m. to 5 p.m.
+Friday from 9:00 a.m. to 1 p.m. and 2 p.m. to 5 p.m.

 Saturday the office is open from 10 a.m. until 2 p.m.